-It is the recirculated air on commercial aircraft that’s responsible for travelers’ propensity to get sick when flying.
-True or false?
+True or false?: It’s the recirculated air on commercial aircraft that’s responsible for travelers’ propensity to get sick when flying.

 False.
 It turns out that more germs are spread by human movement throughout the aircraft cabin than are spread by recirculated air.

-How much of a concern is getting sick when you travel?
+How much of a concern is getting sick when you pick your plane seat?

 More from SmarterTravel:

 - 9 Products for Germaphobes to Bring on Every Trip

 - The Dirtiest Spot in the Airport Is Something You’re Probably Touching